shehabattia96/Bevy-AMR-Navigator/README.md

     - Velocity
     - Acceleration -> Maybe this one is overkill for now.
 Might not need it.

     I create a components folder and add them in.

-- Time to create some systems.
+- Time to create some systems:

     - First I'll focus on spawning entities.
 We'll worry about behaviors later.
 The AMR, we'll just use a cube, a human a cylinder, and obstacles will be cones.
 This will use the Startup Schedule.
     - Creating the startup system was tricky, I had to use these built-in parameters that were required, and kept causing build issues, but it runs!